Herodium Park

 Herod succeeded in bringing prosperity to a favored semi-independent province of Rome.
 He was genuinely concerned about the welfare and religious freedom of his Jewish subjects, and Judaism was able to flourish under the leadership of sages such as Hillel and Shammai.
 He rebuilt the Temple, and this magnificent edifice brought knowledge of monotheism to the entire Roman world.
 This encouraged conversions to Judaism and laid the ground for the proselytizing of the early Christians.

 However, he also delivered his country to Rome and destroyed any hope of Jewish independence.
-His power was backed by Roman legions.
+His power was backed by legions supplied by Rome.
 He eliminated all members of the Hasmonean dynasty even when they were his own flesh and blood.
-His appointing high priests diminished the prestige of the priesthood and encouraged corruption.
+He appointed the high priests and this diminished the prestige of the priesthood and encouraged corruption.
 The large sums of money flowing into his kingdom aggravated social tensions.

 Attempting to analyze his psychological state leads in contradictory directions.
 He was a cruel and vindictive egomaniac.
 Yet these same attributes enabled him to keep a tight lid on Jewish aspirations for independence, maintain peace throughout his reign, and bring fame and wealth to his kingdom.

 He was sent to Rome during his childhood where he was regarded as Jewish.
-His father, Antipater, was from a noble family in Idumaea who had converted to Judaism with his family when the Maccabees conquered Idumaea and forcibly converted the population.
+His father, Antipater, was from a noble family in Idumaea who had converted to Judaism with his family when the Maccabees conquered Idumaea and converted the population who wished to remain.
 Herod's mother was Nabatean.
 Many in his kingdom regarded him as no more than half-Jewish.

 The Hasmoneans destroyed their own dynasty, and with it hopes for Jewish independence when the two sons of Alexander Yannai, Aristobulus II and Hyrcanus II, fought a civil war for kingship.
 Both sides appealed to Rome for support.
 The Roman general Pompey the Great, already reorganizing the eastern Mediterranean, intervened.
 In 63 BCE, he besieged and captured Jerusalem, entered the Temple precincts, and ended Judean independence.
-Rather than ruling directly, Rome reduced Judea’s territory, placed it under Roman oversight, installed Hyrcanus II as high priest and ethnarch (not king), and left real power with Antipater.
-In other words, Rome presented itself as an arbiter, not a conqueror, but kept ultimate control.
-For the family’s loyalty Herod was also appointed governor of Galilee, where he gained a reputation for decisive ruthless action.
+Rather than ruling directly, Rome reduced the territory of Judea, placed it under Roman oversight, installed Hyrcanus II as high priest and ethnarch (not king), but left real power with Antipater.
+In effect, Rome presented itself as an arbiter, not a conqueror, but kept ultimate control.
+For the family’s loyalty, Herod was appointed governor of Galilee, where he gained a reputation for decisive and ruthless action.
 Antipater was eventually poisoned.

 The Parthians invaded Judea and defeated the legions of Rome.
 Antigonus, a nephew of Hyrcanus, chose to ally with the Parthians and took over Jerusalem.
-He pursued Herod, catching up with him and his entourage close to Bethlehem.
-Herod barely survived the desperate battle, and fled to Rome.
-He was received by his patron Mark Antony and with his backing the Roman Senate proclaimed him “King of the Jews.”
+He pursued Herod and caught up with him and his entourage close to Bethlehem.
+Herod barely survived the battle, and he fled to Rome.
+There, he was received by his patron Mark Antony and with his backing the Roman Senate proclaimed him “King of the Jews.”
 Herod now spent the next 3 years fighting Antigonus with a Roman army until he succeeded in conquering Jerusalem.
 Antigonus was beheaded and his supporters were killed.

 Following the assassination of Julius Cesar, Mark Anthony and Octavian vied for power, and in the naval Battle of Actium the forces of Mark Anthony were defeated and Mark Anthony and Cleopatra committed suicide.
 Octavian renamed himself Augustus and began the process of changing Rome from a republic to an empire.
 Herod had been the protégé of Mark Anthony but he ingratiated himself with Augustus, who saw the usefulness of such a ruthless person, and a close friendship developed between them that was advantageous to both during Herod's 34-year reign.